 Published Lactation Rooms

-There are several published lactation rooms on campus.
-Many of these rooms differ in the amount of accommodations they provide.
+There are 17+ published lactation rooms at UC Santa Barbara, and we are always working to add new rooms.
 At a minimum, each published lactation room has a door that locks from the inside, shades for additional privacy if needed, an electrical outlet for a personal or hospital grade pump close to a chair, good lighting and ventilation, a table or countertop, an "Occupied" sign for the door, hand sanitizer, and a nearby sink for washing hands and pump parts.
-Please note that hours and locations may be effected by Covid-19 closures and building limitations.
-If you need a lactation room, please contact Shira Minerd, Work-Life and Lactation Support Programs Coordinator.

 If you would like access to one of the lactation rooms listed, please click below to register: